 There is currently no indication that the user is deactivated in the menu.
 Those users can still be removed from the group but cannot be re-added.

 Deleted users are permanently removed, and therefore are removed from the groups as owners or members.

 Deactivated users still show under folder permissions but the user will be shown as Deactivated.

 The deactivated user may be removed from folders where they exist, but they may not be re-added with permissions until they are reactivated.
 The users that are deactivated will not appear in any search boxes.

 If a user is deleted they are completely removed from permissions.

 If an assignor user is deactivated and then subsequently re-activated, all the same notifications and emails that would be sent at the time or for a due date will be sent.
 Since there is no way to currently restore a deleted user, no subsequent task notifications are sent.
-In My Tasks, for any tasks where the assignor is deleted/deactivated, the user will still see the assignor name but will have Deleted or Deactivated next to the name.
+In Tasks & Workflows, for any workflows where the assignor is deleted/deactivated, the user will still see the assignor name but will have Deleted or Deactivated next to the name.

 If the assignee user is deleted or deactivated, the assignor will get an email notification indicating that the assignee for the task has been deleted.
 Until the assignee is replaced, none of the other notifications will be sent because the task is dead if there is no assignee.
 Under My Tasks, the task will be available for viewing but the assignee will now be listed as Deleted or Deactivated.
 In addition, in the file preview, the task widget will show the user as being Deleted or Deactivated.